Judge suspends Britney Spears' father from conservatorship

 AP Entertainment Writer

-LOS ANGELES (AP) — A judge has suspended Britney Spears’ father from the conservatorship that has controlled the singer’s life and money for 13 years.
+LOS ANGELES (AP) — A judge on Wednesday suspended Britney Spears’ father from the conservatorship that has controlled the singer’s life and money for 13 years, saying the arrangement “reflects a toxic environment.”

 Superior Court Judge Brenda Penny agreed with a petition from Spears and her attorney, Mathew Rosengart, that James Spears needs to give up his role as conservator.
 The move is a major victory for the singer, who pleaded in dramatic hearings in June and July that her father needed to be out.